rishabhRsinghvi/youmegle/README.md

-# youmegle
+# Youmegle
-It's just like Omegle but for youtubers to collaborate.
+It's just like Omegle, but for youtubers to find other youtubers with about equivalent subscribers to collaborate.